-Through its Advisory system and PBL framework, AAHS provides accommodations to all students, effectively individualizing the educational program in response to student needs, and providing customized supports for each student.
-Whether a student is on an IEP (as are close to half of AAHS students), is from a low-income family (about a third), is a person of color (one-third to one-half), identifies as LGBTQ+, or is a combination of these designations, AAHS educators continually reflect, update, and implement strategies to create the customized learning environment for all students to thrive.
+Through its Advisory system and PBL framework, AHA provides accommodations to all students, effectively individualizing the educational program in response to student needs, and providing customized supports for each student.
+Whether a student is on an IEP (as are close to half of AHA students), is from a low-income family (about a third), is a person of color (one-third to one-half), identifies as LGBTQ+, or is a combination of these designations, AHA educators continually reflect, update, and implement strategies to create the customized learning environment for all students to thrive.
 Utilizing strategies from the Modern Classroom Project (identified in the 2020-2021 school year to be rolled out over 3 years starting in the 2021-2022 school year), the school intends to continue to customize learning for the specific needs of students.
+In the 2021-2022 school year half of the teaching staff implemented modern classroom strategies in classes.

 The school's curriculum is reviewed and adjusted yearly based on prior year feedback from teachers, students, and parents.
-As a project-based school, AAHS has ample flexibility in how it implements curriculum.
+As a project-based school, AHA has ample flexibility in how it implements curriculum.